isaacSennerholt/sudelity/README.md

 This cannot be performed.
 It must be sensed, re-sensed, and navigated.

 Sudelism resists the idea that any language or gesture can guarantee coherence.
 It replaces doctrinal belonging with situational responsibility.
-A person is not measured by stated values, but by the emergence that follows them — the real patterns that others are left to live with.
+A person isn’t measured by stated values, but by the emergence that follows them — the real patterns that others are left to live with.

 There is no “Sudelist” way to speak.
 There is only the invitation to remain present, receptive, and responsive within each new configuration of space, history, and relation.

 ### Why Control Strategies Fail in Sudelistic Environments

 Individuals who rely on charm, impression management, or emotional leverage often find Sudelistic environments disorienting.
-Not because they are unwelcome — but because there is nothing to mimic.
+Not because they are unwelcome — but because there isn’thing to mimic.

 There is no passcode of belonging.
 No gesture that ensures safety.
 No universal script to adopt.